w3f/Grants-Program/README.md

 ## :pencil: Process

 > **:loudspeaker:** The process below is independent of the [level](#level_slider-levels).
-Payment is made in fiat, Bitcoin, USDT (on [Statemine/Statemint](https://support.polkadot.network/support/solutions/articles/65000181800-what-is-statemint-and-statemine-and-how-do-i-use-them-)) or USDC/DAI (Ethereum).
+Payment is made in fiat, Bitcoin, USDT (on the [Polkadot and Kusama Asset Hub](https://support.polkadot.network/support/solutions/articles/65000181800-what-is-statemint-and-statemine-and-how-do-i-use-them-)) or USDC/DAI (Ethereum).
 If you want to apply in **private**, you can apply [:arrow_right: here](https://docs.google.com/forms/d/e/1FAIpQLSfMfjiRmDQDRk-4OhNASM6BAKii7rz_B1jWtbCPkUh6N7M2ww/viewform).
 Note that this is generally a slower process and imposes stricter requirements on applicants.

 ### 1. Application